Public Liability Insurance Broker

 Once you’ve bound and purchased a public liability insurance policy, the insurer will issue you a certificate.
 If you don’t receive one along with your policy documents, contact your public liability insurance broker and they should follow up for you.

 Yes.
 Although your personal liability is limited if you conduct business through a limited company, lawsuits and the cost of mounting a defense can still devastate the business you’ve put years of blood, sweat and tears into building.

 Although you won’t face direct personal consequences an expensive legal case can still hurt your business financially if not outright force you do declare corporate bankruptcy.

 Rates vary depending on the limits of insurance you choose and the type of business you operate.

 Generally speaking, public liability insurance for an office is going to be cheaper than for a venue that serves alcohol as the level of risk is higher.

-To get an obligation-free quote for your specific business, contact a licensed insurance advisor at Trusted Union.
+To get an obligation-free quote for your specific business, contact a licensed public liability insurance broker at Trusted Union.

 Get your free quote today

 Receive a free consultation for a public liability insurance quote.